PawseySC/Overview-of-Containers-in-HPC/README.md

 -----
 This repository contains a set of workable examples on how to use containers to run applications.
 Each example can be run both with Docker (e.g. on your personal computer or on the cloud) and Shifter (on Pawsey SC systems).
-Some examples (LAMMPS) require a computer with an Nvidia GPU.
+Some examples (Tensorflow-GPU, Gromacs) require a computer with an Nvidia GPU.

 Structure
 ---------